-Secretary, Education Department, John Henry Newman Building, University College Dublin, Belfield, Dublin 4.
+The Secretary, Department of Education, John Henry Newman Building, University College Dublin, Belfield, Dublin 4.

 Completed application forms should be returned to the Secretary of the Education Department not later than 1 May of the year for which entry is sought.